Wednesday, May 29

 New York, NY

-Join Judd Foundation for a conversation with Pace Gallery founder Arne Glimcher and art historian Lawrence Weschler.
+Judd Foundation presents a conversation with Pace Gallery founder Arne Glimcher and art historian Lawrence Weschler.
 They will discuss the life and impact of Robert Irwin reflected in conversations with the artist found in Weschler’s publication Seeing is Forgetting the Name of the Thing One Sees.
 Their conversation will be moderated by Oliver Shultz, Pace Gallery Chief Curator and Director at 125 Newbury.

 The conversation will include time for a Q&A with the participants.